gaehlerm/SoftwareEngineering/README.md

 Now `main` depends only on the interface of `NothingBase`, not on the implementation defined in `Nothing`.
 Changing the implementation of `Nothing` does not change `main`.
 Therefore, `main` does not need to be recompiled if `Nothing` changes! `main` and `Nothing` are only connected together by the linker.
 The linker will make sure the main function calls the correct implementation of this library.

 // dependency tree graphs

-### Pimpl

-// reference to meyers book. or skip this part?

-In case you've ever heard of the pimpl (pointer to implementation) idiom, it has the same goal.
-It achieves it by using pointers instead of abstract base classes or interfaces.
-There’s no need to use it.
-Defining interfaces is the strictly better option than using pimpl.

 ## Summary